Toll Free: 800-891-3100 Local: 503-685-5015 Fax: 503-682-9680 Email: info@CRKT.com

 CROSSBONES WITH M390 BLADE STEEL

-This Italian-made, CRKT.com exclusive Crossbones is crafted with premium materials and is limited to just 500 units—so when they're gone, they're gone for good.
+This Italian-made Crossbones knife is crafted with premium materials and is limited to just 500 units—so when they're gone, they're gone for good.
 Each knife comes with its limited edition number printed proudly on the blade.

 - Made in Italy